Last updated: August 2018.

 WHAT IS TAILWIND?

 I’m sure some of you are already familiar with Tailwind– it’s a service that helps you schedule your pins, but it’s so much more than that.
 It gives you an insight into your analytics where you can see which pins and/or boards are performing the best.

 Tailwind is awesome because you can schedule your pins once a week, and they’ll automatically go up.
 The program itself does a lot of work for you, so you can save time and concentrate on creating more kick-ass content.
 Tailwind uses a smart schedule that is optimized for your account.
-This means that the program itself figures out what’s the best time for you pins to go up.
-That, of course will give your pins the best chance to get discovered by your followers.
+This means that the program itself figures out what’s the best time for your pins to go up.
+That, of course, will give your pins the best chance to get discovered by your followers.
 I can spend a few minutes, once a week, scheduling my pins into my calendar and not have to worry about neglecting my Pinterest profile.